expln/metamath-lamp-docs/mm_lamp_versions/dev/explorer/search_by_pattern_v2.md

 #### Adjacent and non-adjacent symbols

-If a pattern is just a space separated sequence of math symbols, then, when matching against a frame, arbitrary number of frame's symbols may appear between pattern's symbols.
+If a pattern is just a space-separated sequence of math symbols, then, when matching against a frame, an arbitrary number of the frame’s symbols may appear between the pattern’s symbols.
 For example, `A + B + C` will match `( A + ( B + C ) )`;
 `ph -> ps` will match `( ph -> A. x ps )`.